 A perfect mix of flow and technical.
-The race will get underway at the Hautes-Gorges-de-la-Rivière-Malbaie National Park and end at the Mont Grand-Fonds Ski Center.
+The race will get underway at the Parc national des Hautes-Gorges-de-la-Rivière-Malbaie and end at the Mont Grand-Fonds Ski Center.
 The course will take you halfway through the famous trail called La Traversée de Charlevoix.
 Passing several lakes, runners will have the chance to encounter Canadian wildlife, including beaver, porcupine or moose.

 Details of the race

 |Start||Parc des Hautes-Gorges||6.6 km|